Skip to main content

 An 8.5-kilometer walking trail circles the island, offering panoramic views of the ocean and coastal scenery.
 A complete tour of the island can be done in 2 hours, and the hiking trail is accessible to all levels.
 It's an excellent way to discover the local flora and fauna, as well as the island's many small villages and hamlets.

-And don't miss the island of Houat, its big sister, for a timeless break.
-During your stay, take the time to visit the Gulf of Morbihan on a guided cruise (departing from Locmariaquer, Auray, Vannes, Port Blanc...).
-Booking and information at the Tourist Office.
+Don't miss Houat Island, its "big sister," for a timeless getaway.
+During your stay, be sure to take the time to explore the Gulf of Morbihan on a guided cruise (departing from Locmariaquer, Auray, Vannes, Port Blanc, and other locations).
+For reservations and information, contact the Tourist Office.

-• Equipment: Bring comfortable walking shoes, clothing suited to the climate (including wind protection) and water.
+• What to Bring: Pack comfortable walking shoes, weather-appropriate clothing (including wind protection), and water.

-• Respect for the environment: Hoedic is an unspoilt island, so it's important to respect nature, not to disturb the local fauna, and to bring back all your garbage during your stopover.
+• Respect for the Environment: Hoedic is a pristine island, so it’s important to respect nature, avoid disturbing the local wildlife, and take all your trash with you when you leave.

-Nature is sovereign, so let's adopt the right gestures to protect it:
+Nature reigns supreme, so let’s take the right steps to protect it:

-• On beaches, keep your dog on a leash between April and August to protect nesting birds;
+• On the beaches, keep your dog on a leash between April and August to protect the birds that nest there;

-• At the beach, stay as close to the water as possible to avoid inadvertently crushing the nests of gravel birds, which are well camouflaged in the sand at the top of the beach;
+• At the beach, stay as close to the water as possible to avoid accidentally crushing plover nests, which are well-camouflaged in the sand near the water’s edge;

-• Keep your distance: don't approach the birds, whether on land or at sea.
-If they fly away at your approach or utter alarm calls, they've been disturbed;
+• Keep your distance: do not approach the birds, whether they are on land or at sea.
+If they fly away when you approach or let out alarm calls, they have been disturbed;

-• Stay on marked footpaths and do not venture into the fragile and sensitive dunes;
+• Stay on marked trails and do not venture into the fragile and sensitive dunes;

-• Don't litter and pick up after yourself.
+• Do not litter and pick up your trash

-• Leave your dinghies on the beach, not on the dunes.
+• Leave your dinghies on the beach, not in the dunes

 Recommended for you